Deadman-DAO/Web3HackerNetwork/doc/grant-proposal.md

 * Role: Network Theory Advisor
 * Relevant Credentials
     * [TBK]
 * Background / Experience
     * [TBK: Senior Scientist? at Apple]
     * [TBK: Social Network and Contagion Model Analyst at Sandia Labs]

 # Part 3 - Proposal Details

 ## 3.1 Details

-Details of the proposal - 1 or more paragraphs
+We propose building an initial iteration of a network analytics data pipeline on Ocean Protocol.
+It will act as both a demonstration of network analytics using NetworkX and as a jumping off point for a richer hacker discovery system going forward.
+Three engineers will be involved during the first iteration.
+Future iterations will expand the project based on demand, feedback, and developer engagement.

 ## 3.4 Which Ocean-powered data market will data be published on?

-[TBK: Ummm, which what? :) - I think: Ocean Market with plans to investigate the RoI of forking our own market]
+Initial deployment will be on Ocean Market.
+In subsequent rounds we will explore the RoI of forking our own market.
+We have system administration experience, so it's just a question of where we want to allocate our time during each iteration.

 ## 3.7.a.
 Are there any mockups or designs to date?

-[TBK: we should have a basic pipeline diagram, at least]

 [TBK: we should have a primitive user interface mockup]